menu

 In terms of college education, Snyder ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

-Snyder is an extremely ethnically-diverse town.
 The people who call Snyder home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Snyder residents report their race to be White.
-Snyder also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.21% of the town’s residents.
 Important ancestries of people in Snyder include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Snyder is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Other Asian languages.

 Notable & Unique Neighborhood Characteristics